-[This is post #10 of what will be multiple posts about our 2024 trip to Africa.
-To go to the first post in the series CLICK HERE.]
+[This is post #10 of 21 posts about our 2024 trip to Africa.
+To go to the first post in the series CLICK HERE.
+At the end of the last post there is also a Directory with links of all 21 posts.]

 It is now September 15, Day 6 of our African safari.
 Our long trip the day before had brought us to Mbuzi Mawe Serena Camp, which is at the northern edge of the Central Serengeti.